 This Prosciutto and Cheesy Chicken Sheet Pan Dinner is easy to make

 Line a sheet pan with parchment paper for easy clean-up.
-Lay boneless, skinless chicken breast down the middle and sprinkle with minced fresh garlic.
+Lay boneless, skinless chicken breasts down the middle and sprinkle with minced fresh garlic.

 Top each chicken breast with a slice of prosciutto and a slice of mozzarella cheese.